KDE/mygnuhealth/doc/mygnuhealth.rst

 * Thalamus server Information : protocol, server name and port
 * Federation Account: An account that uniquely identifies you in the Federation.
 * Account password
+* Enable Federation Synchronization (optional): If you set this option, you will be able to push the pages of life to the GNU Health Federation.

 Once you have entered all the information, you can test the network and credentials by pressing the "Test connection" button.